bnates/pdx-d2-javascript/README.md

 # PDX-D2 Javsacript

-This is the main repository for the PDX-D2 Javascript Development Accelerator.
+This is the main repository for the **PDX-D2 Javascript Development Accelerator**.

 Each week contains a readme file that outlines the primary topics for that week.